How to Use Portrait Mode to Photograph People Using the iPhone 13

 Please note that depending where you make the photos and with how much light you already have in your image, these adjustments may become more or less visible.

-The second is Studio Light, which brightens the face of your subject to make it stand out more.
+The second is Light, which brightens the face of your subject to make it stand out more.

 The third is Contour Light, which gives a more dramatic lighting.